Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![An Importing database progress bar displays with individual steps below showing their progress.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image272.png "Importing database progress")

-20. Select Close, once the database has been migrated to Azure SQL Database
+20. Select **Close** once the database has been migrated to Azure SQL Database

     ![On the Operation Complete screen, under Summary, all steps in the database import process have results of Success.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image273.png "Operation Complete screen")